Monticulos/weather-app/README.md

 # weather-app

+_Please note: this app only works for nordic countries._

 This code is a Node.js application built using the Express framework to create a web server.
 It serves a weather-related web application that allows users to search for weather information based on a location.
 Here's a breakdown of what this code does:

 It imports necessary modules including Express, Axios for making HTTP requests, Body Parser for parsing form data, and 'dotenv' for managing environment variables.